jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 But there are other grips for this shape that are more comfortable.

+The first adjustment that can be made is to lift the base of the finger so it mutes the top two strings instead of barring them:
+`1342xx`.

-If we want to hear the root note at the top of the chord, a more comfortable way to do it is to barre *just the top two strings* with the first segment of the first finger, and play the *bass note with the second finger*.
+If we want to hear the root note at the top of the chord, we can temporarily press down the barre again.

+Another option is to barre *just the top two strings* with the first segment of the first finger, and play the *bass note with the second finger*.
 Like this: `2xx311`.
 From this basic grip,
 the little finger can optionally alternate between the root on the 4th string and the perfect fifth on the 5th string.

-Another useful grip is `1x432x`.
+Another interesting grip is `1x432x`.
-This is similar to the typical barre grip, without the barre.
-To occasionally add the root note on top of this shape, use the base of the first finger to make a temporary barre at the 1st string, `1x4321`, or move the second finger to the 1st string, muting the 2nd string, as `1x43x2`.
+To occasionally add the root note on top of this shape, use the base of the first finger to make a temporary barre, `1x4321`, or move the second finger to the 1st string, muting the 2nd string, as `1x43x2`.

-Either way,
-the omitted fifth on the 5th string is rarely missed, and the grip is more comfortable without it.

 **Practice the E shape with primary chords in the key of C major:**